awesomeWM/awesome/docs/03-declarative-layout.md

-# The declarative layout system
+# The AwesomeWM widget system

-The declarative layout system provides an alternative to the imperative system.
-It is inspired by the one used by Awesome 3.2-3.4 and the Qt QML style.
+This document explains how to define, place and manage widgets.

 ## The default widgets